Summer Exercise Tips

 • Spend at least 5 minutes warming up (without it your heart rate can increase too quickly)

-• Gradually decrease your heart rate with a 5 minute cool down
+• Gradually decrease your heart rate with a 5-minute-cool-down

 If you don’t follow these simple tips you make yourself susceptible to heat exhaustion, which can land you on the couch for days, or heat stroke, which can land you in the ground for eternity.
 Heat exhaustion and heat stroke occur when the body can no longer cool itself and your internal organs overheat.
-In arid climates like Arizona, heat exhaustion and heat stroke are often caused by dehydration; the dry air literally pulls the water from your body.
+In arid climates like Arizona, heat exhaustion and heat stroke are often caused by dehydration; the dry air pulls the water from your body.
 They can also be caused by working out in extreme temperatures where your body cannot rely on heat exchange (giving off heat to the cooler air around you).

 Signs of heat exhaustion include dizziness, weakness, nausea, muscle cramps, inability to sweat, and the feeling of being cold.
 Heat stroke warnings include vomiting, headache, and loss of consciousness.
 If you find yourself experiencing any of these symptoms, go to a cooler place and rest in a comfortable position.
 Drink about 8 ounces of cool water every 15 minutes, but don’t drink too quickly.
 If you’re at home, loosen or remove your clothes and apply cool, wet cloths.
 If symptoms worsen or don’t subside, seek medical help.